sic128/UKBiobank_Related_Pairs_Case_Selection/README.md

 --output output
 ```

-## Running the software on dbGaP cohorts
+## Running the software on database for genotype and phenotype (dbGaP) cohorts
 TODO

 ## Contact